tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 ## 2 Use of Terms (normative)

 Due to the requirements of [bdqffdq](https://rs.tdwg.org/bdqffdq/terms), resources MUST be used as values from the `bdq:` namespace, except for bdq:empty and bdq:notEmpty, where controlled value strings MUST be used.

-### 2.1 RFC 2119 key words (normative)
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14) [\[RFC 2119\]](https://datatracker.ietf.org/doc/html/rfc2119) and [\[RFC 8174\]](https://datatracker.ietf.org/doc/html/rfc8174) when, and only when, they appear in all capitals, as shown here.

 ## 3 Term index (non-normative)